-Message Planning
+e-Document Planning

 Туре Production

 Scenario A supplier reports the production plan to buyer.

-Outcome A Planning Message is generated by the Supplier's system and received into the Buyer's system.
-Initiator Supplier Receiver Buyer XML File Planning_ScenarioC.xml Trigger The buyer requests certain product with Information Request message.
+Outcome A Planning e-Document is generated by the Supplier's system and received into the Buyer's system.
+Initiator Supplier Receiver Buyer XML File Planning_ScenarioC.xml Trigger The buyer requests certain product with Information Request e-Document.
 (Need to be validated).
 Reporting period needed.
 Step 1.
-Supplier records a Planning Message into their system then sends it to the Buyer.
+Supplier records a Planning e-Document into their system then sends it to the Buyer.
 At a minimum, all required elements and corresponding attributes are recorded.
-Results The Customer responds with a BusinessAcknowledgement message after the Planning Message has been accepted into the Customer's system.
+Results The Customer responds with a BusinessAcknowledgement e-Document after the Planning e-Document has been accepted into the Customer's system.